-Lindau Nobel Laureate meetings that bring together Nobel Laureates and enthusiastic young students and gotten involved with colleagues at Stanford to develop ideas for a STAR mission to send precision lasers into space to probe the fabric of the Universe.
+Nobel Laureates and enthusiastic young students JILA. and gotten involved with colleagues at Stanford to develop ideas for a STAR mission to send precision

 Hall has also started a project to inspire elementary school students to study science.
 He and his wife Lindy are using some of his Nobel Prize money to fund their work teaching science to students in kindergarten through sixth grade at Swanson Elementary School in the Jefferson County School District.
-Their goal is to build a platform of learning by supplying the students with a set of tools, such as tops and beads that glow in the dark, that allow the young students to explore the world around them in the same way scientists investigate things.
+Their goal is to build a platform of learning by tops and beads that glow in the dark, that allow the edge research. young students to explore the world around them in the same way scientists investigate things.
 After spending time in class encouraging the students to explore how interesting objects work, Hall and his wife provide each student with a package full of interesting tools to take home and "play" with.

 Hall wants his legacy to be an improvement in science education.
-Whatever the future of this effort, however, Hall already has left a lasting imprint on JILA.
+Whatever the future of this effort,